OCHA-DAP/pa-aa-phl-storms/analysis/trigger_performance/01_readiness.md

 ## Confidence intervals

-Below we will use the rule of three since we don't have any FNs.
+Below we will use the rule of three since we don't have any FPs.

-Using the rule of three, we know our sample could have an FN rate of:
+Using the rule of three, we know our sample could have an FP rate of:

 $p = 1 - (1 - CI)^{1/n}$